Voter Bill of Rights

 6. The right to get help casting your ballot from anyone you choose, except from your employer or union representative.

-7. The right to drop off your completed vote-by-mail ballot at any polling place in the county where you are registered to vote.
+7. The right to drop off your completed vote-by-mail ballot at any polling place in California.

 8. The right to get election materials in a language other than English if enough people in your voting precinct speak that language.